Modality:

 Light rest is recommended after acupuncture to allow the body to process the treatment.
 Avoid strenuous exercise or stressful activities for optimal healing.

-Strenuous exercise, excessive screen time, or intense work-related stress should be avoided to prevent overwhelming the body.
-Resting adequately allows the treatment’s effects to integrate fully, promoting better circulation, reduced inflammation, and improved overall well-being.
-Listening to the body’s needs after acupuncture ensures lasting benefits.
+Strenuous exercise, excessive screen time, or intense work-related stress should be avoided after acupuncture to prevent overwhelming the body.
+Adequate rest allows the treatment’s effects to fully integrate, supporting better circulation, reducing inflammation, and enhancing overall well-being.
+Paying attention to your body’s needs after acupuncture ensures longer-lasting benefits and a more effective healing process.

 How to Make Acupuncture More Effective?